ietf-wg-cellar/matroska-specification/codec/av1.md

 A Coded Video Sequence is a sequence of `Temporal Units` where the contents of __[sequence_header_obu]__ must be bit-identical for all the `Sequence Header OBUs` found in the bitstream before Matroska encapsulation except for the contents of __[operating_parameters_info]__.
 A `Sequence Header OBU` made of all the identical bits in the CVS is referred to a the `CVS Sequence Header OBU`.

 ## CodecPrivate
-Extra data passed to the decoder before decoding starts.
+Extra data store in Matroska and passed to the decoder before decoding starts.
 It can also be used to store the profiles and other data to better identify the codec.

 ## OBU
 Open Bitstream Unit is the basic unit of data in AV1.
 It contains a header and a payload.